Peace and quiet in The Mindfulnest

 Safe private space

 Alice Maris, hostess at UM’s Inner City Library, is also pleased with this opportunity for students, “I notice that students like to have a one-person study cell because they can concentrate better there.
 But also, people walk past there—other students, staff—it’s almost never truly quiet.
 I tentatively asked our student workers about Pim’s idea and they were absolutely open to it.
 Pim calls The Mindfulnest a safe private space, and that’s exactly what our students need from time to time in order to stay focused.
 The sessions will last a maximum of twenty minutes and Pim will initially introduce The Mindfulnest to the students and staff.
 In the nest, you can use meditation programmes.
 There is soft light and, if you want, soft background sounds like those of a forest, the sea or birds.
 Alice Maris: “Of course, we here at UM are very proud that we are able to do the pilot.”

 Come by and try it out yourself!
-You can find The Mindfulnest from 3 May in the University Library at the Grote Looiersstraat 17 (inner city).
+You can find The Mindfulnest in the University Library at the Grote Looiersstraat 17 (inner city).
 Of course, you can also make a reservation directly.
 Would you like more information?
 Then feel free to drop by for a cup of tea at the University Library.